klei1984/max/defects.md

 84. **[Fixed]** The reports menu constructor (cseg01:000CC8D0) calls GNW win_draw() twice right after each other.
 First a call is enabled by the class specific draw function via function parameter, then right after the draw function there is another call.

-85. Enemy land units do not sink or get destroyed after a water platform or similar is demolished beneath them.
+85. **[Fixed]** Land units do not sink or get destroyed after a water platform or similar is demolished beneath them.
 The units can also move from a water cell back to a land cell if it is next to them.
 Land mines do not get destroyed if the structure below them gets demolished.
 Sea mine layers can detect floating land mines too.
 Building a landing pad above a road above a water platform makes the road disappear.
-Further investigation is required whether the road unit gets "properly" destroyed or is it leaking memory.
 Destroying a landing pad above a water platform while an aircraft is landed there leaves the aircraft on the ground in awaiting state.
 The aircraft is targetable in this state by land units.
 The aircraft can take off into air from the water mass.
 <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_85.mp4" type="video/mp4">
     </video>
-    In my opinion land mines should also blow up just like connectors and roads built above water platforms and bridges do.
-Any non hybrid land unit should sink to the bottom of the sea too.
-If an aircraft is landed on a landing pad on a water platform and the landing pad gets demolished the aircraft should either take off into air, or should sink to the bottom of the sea.
+    Proposed behavior change is to destroy any non hybrid land unit and landed aircraft too.

 86. **[Fixed]** The maxsuper cheat code increases the scan and attack ranges.
 The game redraws the markers incorrectly until there is a movement of screen or unit.
 <br>